United Nations Association of Australia

-The United Nations Association of Australia (UNAA) is the official non-profit, non-government, membership-based, organisation in Australia working on behalf of the United Nations core body to promote its overall aims and ideals, and equally seeking to build support for the UN's programs, activities, and agencies.
+The United Nations Association of Australia (UNAA) is the official United Nations Association of Australia, working on behalf of the United Nations core body to promote its overall aims and ideals, and equally seeking to build support for the UN's programs, activities, and agencies.
 The UNAA official mission is "to inform, inspire and engage all Australians regarding the work, goals and values of the UN to create a safer, fairer and more sustainable world".
 It has division offices in every State and Territory of Australia, with the national office run out of Canberra.

 History

-The UNAA was established in 1946 and in the following decades, the Association and its state divisions grew and expanded their programs.
+The UNAA was established in 1946 and in the following decades, the association and its state divisions grew and expanded their programs.
 In 1979 the Victorian division established the annual Media Peace Awards, followed by the establishment of the World Environment Day Awards.

-During the International Year of the Tree (1982), the UNAA and the Nursery Industry Association of Australia founded an environmental organisation; Greening Australia, to protect, restore, and conserve Australia's native vegetation.
+During the International Year of the Tree (1982), the UNAA and the Nursery Industry Association of Australia founded an environmental organisation, Greening Australia, to protect, restore, and conserve Australia's native vegetation.